 We also make regular site visits to monitor our customers, networks and treatment plants.

-The requirements you need to meet will vary depending on how your business activity is classified: deemed or conditional.
+The requirements you need to meet will vary depending on how your business activity is classified: low risk or trade waste agreement required.
 Check your classification.

-Deemed: If your business activity is low risk, e.g. a lawyer’s office, your business activity will be classified as deemed.
-You do not need a trade waste agreement.
+Low risk: If your business activity is low risk, e.g. a lawyer’s office, your business activity does not need a trade waste agreement.

-Conditional: If you discharge liquid waste that is classified as conditional, you need a trade waste agreement.
+Trade waste agreement required: If you discharge liquid waste that is not classified as low risk, you need a trade waste agreement.
 Learn more: Trade waste agreements

-Whether your waste is either deemed or conditional, you must comply with:
+Whether your waste is either low risk or not, you must comply with:

 Auckland Trade Waste Bylaw 2013